- St. Philip’s is so tiny. Is it a real church?

 St. Philip’s is so tiny.
 Is it a real church?

-We are a resource for the surrounding community as well.
+We pride ourselves on being a resource for the community at large.
 The church frequently opens its doors for readings, concerts, speakers and other events of spiritual, artistic or cultural interest.
-St. Philip’s hosts three separate AA meetings within its walls.
+St. Philip’s hosts four separate AA meetings within its walls.
 Our church garden is a place of rest and prayer for locals and visitors alike.
 Many couples choose to be married at St. Philip’s, attracted by its simplicity, history and charm.
 And we are proud to host other faith communities on a regular or occasional basis, including Old Path Sangha, Bucks County’s oldest Buddhist community, which has met at St. Philip’s since 1997.

 We believe our small footprint is an advantage.
 It helps to keep our overhead low, allowing us to focus our efforts, energies and resources outward, where they are most needed.